 In the Tivoli series I have designed Pitchers in all sizes from large 1L water or 0,8L wine over 0,5L points and smaller milk jugs, creames and tiny whisky water.
 Any wishable size.
 Wine and water goblets and whisky tumblers in silver or blown glass.

 When I came up with the design in the late 90ths the style of work in contemporary silversmithing was swinging towards the handheld style that most contemporary artists are working in today.
-So my Teainfusers that pointed more towards Stanley Kubrick’s Space Odyssey straight up became an apostrophe in history.
+So my Tea infusers that pointed more towards Stanley Kubrick’s Space Odyssey straight up became an apostrophe in history.

 The only thing I can remember is the feeling of an internal buildup that suddenly spilled over.
-I’ve tried these build ups a couple of times since and maybe it’s just because that was the first one.
+An epiphany.
+I’ve tried these buildups a couple of times since and maybe my surprise is just because this was the first one.

-I know that I in my day to day designing don’t experience artistic doubt and fear like many of my colleagues seems to portray.
-I instead do spend time trying to keep my creativity to a kinda straight and narrow instead of going of the reservation all the time.
-There is always some kind of distraction going on in the side galleries and I constantly have to remind myself to stay the course.
-Its not a great sacrifice because there’s just as much fun and challenges on the course as off it.
+I know that I in my day to day designing don’t experience the artistic doubt and fear that many of my colleagues seem to portray.
+I mostly know exactly what I want to do and how to do it.
+I do spend a fair amount of energy trying to keep my creativity on a kind of straight path instead of going off the reservation all the time.
+To me there is always some kind of distraction going on in the side galleries and I constantly have to remind myself of staying on the planned course.
+It’s not a great sacrifice because there’s just as much fun and challenges on the course as off it.

-I’ve come to expect these buildups once and while.
-By now I know that the last periode of time before the spill I’ll be increasingly tense and annoyed.
-Impatient I guess.
-The thing is that I know its coming but I don’t know when or what it’ll be.
+I’ve come to expect these build ups once in a while.
+By now I know that during the last period of time before these spills I’ll be increasingly tense and annoyed.
+Impatient, I guess.
+A bit like a racehorse before the launch.